 Cross-curricular planning in Reception is based around core texts and pupils develop their literacy, comprehension and vocabulary skills through daily input sessions.
 Pupils have opportunities to develop their communication, language and literacy skills on a daily basis in both adult-led and child-initiated activities.
 Pupils in EYFS are encouraged to give meaning to their marks as they write, draw and paint.
 They are provided with a range of opportunities to develop through writing for different purposes and about things that interest them.

 Pupils’ progress through phonics is assessed every half term using the Read Write Inc. assessments.
 Pupils are then assigned to the most appropriate group for their current attainment.
 Once pupils have finished the RWI programme, they are then tested using the PM Benchmark tools.
 This gives us a very good indication of how well they are making progress relative to their starting points.
 We do this for all pupils, whenever they join us, so we can track all of them effectively.

 In addition, PiXL reading assessments are used at regular times throughout the year to track and analyse progress in all year groups for reading.
 These assessments are used to populate question level analysis grids which allow teachers to analyse results forensically to inform planning for the cohort as a whole and for individual groups of pupils.
 These PiXL tests are also standardised so that results can be compared to other schools nationally.

-Pupils’ writing is continually monitored and assessed against the National Curriculum and tracked on Pupil Asset and using teacher assessment frameworks.
+Pupils’ writing is continually monitored and assessed against the National Curriculum and tracked using the PiXL writing descriptors.
 Internal moderation activities take place regularly, enabling teachers to compare their own judgments to either confirm or adjust them.
 External moderation meetings are attended regularly by teaching staff from all year levels.